-9 Setting up the data feed
+12 Setting up the data feed/Importing data to ESP

 Each site will need a data feed that provides data to ESP in the standard text file format.
 Please see the document ESP_Filespec.xlsx for details.
 For Epic sites, Commonwealth informatics can share SQL-based extract scripts for Epic Clarity, or MUMPS scripts for Epic Cache.

 These must be modified to conform to site-specific Epic configuration.